adr1enbe4udou1n/blog/content/posts/19-a-beautiful-gitops-day-9/index.md

 {{< /highlight >}}

 Now the new URL is `https://demo.kube.rocks/api/Articles`.
 Any path different from `api` will return the Traefik 404 page, and internal paths as `https://demo.kube.rocks/metrics` is not accessible anymore.
-An other additional advantage of this config, it's simple to put a separated frontend project under `/` path, which can use the under API without any CORS problem natively.
+An other additional advantage of this config, it's simple to put a separated frontend project under `/` path (covered later), which can use the under API without any CORS problem natively.

 #### Prometheus integration